ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 - Note the support of Cartopy as a back end is a priority (2nd behind QC).
 - Restrict development on handling radar spectra to the development of a data model.
 - Added items regarding outreach, teaching and documentation.
+Specific focus on developing examples aimed at the cloud radar community.

 3 Proposed Governance Structure